swiftlang/swift-evolution/Proposal.md

     /// - Complexity: O(*n*) where *n* is the length of the collection.
     @discardableResult
     public mutating func shift<R : RangeExpression>(
-        from range: R, toJustBefore insertionPoint: Index
+        from range: R, to insertionPoint: Index
     ) -> Range<Index> where R.Bound == Index

-    /// Moves the element at the given index to just before the specified
+    /// Moves the element at the given index to just before the element at the
-    /// insertion point.
+    /// specified index.
     ///
     /// This method moves the element at position `i` to immediately before
     /// `insertionPoint`.
 This example shows moving elements forward and